-I think that gives you a pretty good sense of what the central parts of epistemology have looked like over the last fifty or so years.
-The Gettier Problem was the central question, for a while by far the central question.
+I think that gives a pretty good sense of what the central parts of epistemology have looked like over the last fifty or so years.
+The Gettier problem was the central question, for a while by far the central question.
 (Note that the loess curve here is well under some of the dots, so it understates the trend.)
 But scepticism keeps being taken more and more seriously, even if still as something haunting the land.
-But issues about language, and about social epistemology, are now as important as the Gettier Problem ever was.
+But issues about language, and about social epistemology, are now as important as the Gettier problem ever was.

-So why was the Gettier Problem so widely thought to be dominating epistemology?
+So why was the Gettier problem so widely thought to be dominating epistemology?
 The following four graphs might help explain this perception.
 I’ll eventually do these for each of the 40 topics, though I won’t include any commentary on any of them other than these.
-First, here’s the graph (with trendline) of the raw number of articles about the Gettier Problem each year.
+First, here’s the graph (with trendline) of the raw number of articles about the Gettier problem each year.

 We can also look at that as a percentage of all philosophy articles published in that year.